List of Murdoch Mysteries characters: Mick O'Shea

-Freddie Pink

-Portrayed by Alex Paxton-Beesley, Winifred "Freddie" Pink is a private detective in Montreal.
-She first met Murdoch when they were children as Governor General Young Scholars, where they were rivals.
-Tough and capable of protecting herself, she possesses a keen eye and mind, but little regard for her own personal safety.
-Freddie and Murdoch meet again as adults years later, when Murdoch is investigating a murder in Montreal and Freddie is investigating a divorce case.
-Realizing the common denominator between the cases was their attendance at the same camp, they work together to solve the murder.
-She later establishes her private detective business in Toronto, where Julia approaches her to investigate the actual parentage of the Murdochs' adopted son, Roland.

 Dr. Roberts

 Dr. Roberts is a practicing psychiatrist who assists William Murdoch on a number of cases, first introduced in Season 2, played by Paul Amos.
 Dr. Roberts, who was recently removed from his position at the Provincial Lunatic Asylum because his research on the workings of the criminal mind ruffled too many feathers.
 He is quite forward-thinking and is practicing at a private hospital in Etobicoke, the Toronto Hospital for the Incurables.

-In "Twentieth Century Murdoch", Murdoch and the station were baffled by a supposed time machine and he consulted with Dr. Roberts on the psychiatric nature of those holding it.
-Dr. Roberts dropped his glass, cutting himself, and his hand trembles.
+In "Twentieth Century Murdoch", Murdoch and Dr. Ogden, baffled by a supposed time machine, consult with Dr. Roberts on the psychiatric nature of the men holding it, Professor Harms and his assistant, Turner.
+Dr. Roberts' hand trembles and clenches in a spasm, and he drops his eyeglasses.
+He explains that he has Huntington's Chorea, which Dr. Ogden recognizes as a fatal degenerative nerve condition.

-Later, George discovered it was Dr. Roberts who planted the fake Santa suit with the finger mark to prove it.
-Leaving to arrest him, they instead discover that Dr. Roberts was frozen by his stepbrother as he had been dying from a genetic disease.
-He hypnotized Murdoch into believing he had travelled in time, along with the other people who entered the "time machine".
-Unsure of what to do, the policemen leave him as he is, and Dr. Roberts is left in his sleeping state.
+Later, in Murdoch's office, Dr. Roberts breaks a drinking glass, cutting his hand.
+George recognizes his bloody fingermark as the one discovered on the incriminating Santa suit.
+When Brackenreid, Murdoch, Crabtree and Dr. Ogden go to question him, they discover that Dr. Roberts has been frozen alive by Professor Harms, his stepbrother, in hopes that he can be revived and cured in the future.
+Using a headpiece that makes people susceptible to suggestion, Dr. Roberts hypnotized Murdoch into believing he had travelled in time, as he had all the other people who entered the "time machine" and contributed funds that will maintain his cryogenic state.
+Unsure of what to do, the police leave Dr. Roberts in his frozen state.